Skip to main content

 Projul’s invoicing features let you create invoices directly from approved estimates with one click.
 All line items, quantities, and pricing carry over automatically.
 No re-entering data.
 Progress billing is built in, and invoices sync to QuickBooks in real time.

 What sets Projul apart is the flat-rate pricing.
-You don’t pay per user, which means your whole team, from the office manager to the foreman on site, can access billing and project info without driving up your monthly cost.
+You do not pay per user, which means your whole team, from the office manager to the foreman on site, can access billing and project info without driving up your monthly cost.
 Check Projul’s pricing page for current rates.

 2. Buildertrend